 SATA INTERNACIONAL FLIES UNDER THE AZORES AIRLINES BRAND NAME

 The airline flies under a new brand name that considers the commercial need to strengthen its positioning over the Azores destination.
-The word Azores will be a reference in the Azores Airline’s communication.
+The word "Azores" will be a reference in all Azores Airlines' communication.

 2016